CopernicaMarketingSoftware/Documentation/Mailerq/5.0/rabbitmq-install.md

 # Setting up RabbitMQ

 MailerQ depends on RabbitMQ for message queueing.
-This means that before you can even start MailerQ, you first need a running RabbitmQ instance.
-We do not intend to write a full installation guide for RabbitMQ here, because the [www.rabbitmq.com](https://www.rabbitmq.com) website has all the information you need.
-However, we do have some tips, tricks and recommendations for setting up RabbitMQ with MailerQ.
+Before you can even start MailerQ, you first need a running RabbitmQ instance.
+The [www.rabbitmq.com](https://www.rabbitmq.com) website has all the information you need for setting up RabbitMQ.
+We do however have some tips, tricks and recommendations for setting up RabbitMQ with MailerQ.

 ## Make sure you use the right RabbitMQ version

 The RabbitMQ version that is installed in the repository of your operating system might be outdated.
-You really need a version that is up-to-date, because MailerQ uses a couple of new features that were only recently added to RabbitMQ.
+You really need a version that is up-to-date, because MailerQ uses a couple of RabbitMQ features that were only recently added.
-We recommend downloading and installing RabbitMQ directly from the [www.rabbitmq.com](https://www.rabbitmq.com) website instead of using the version that comes with your OS.
+We therefore recommend downloading and installing RabbitMQ directly from the [www.rabbitmq.com](https://www.rabbitmq.com) website instead of using the version that comes with your OS.

 [Click here to download and install RabbitMQ](https://www.rabbitmq.com/download.html).